OPT STEM Extension

 Step 8: Send Your OPT STEM Extension Packet to USCIS

 You should send your completed OPT STEM extension packet to USCIS.
 We recommend you use a courier services such as FedEx or registered first-class U.S. mail service to have your packet delivered.
 These methods will both provide you with information on when the packet was delivered to USCIS, which you should keep for your records.
-USCIS must receive your application packet no later than 60 days immediately following the date on page 1 (where the DSO has signed), or the date your current OPT EAD expires, whichever is sooner.
+USCIS must receive your application packet no later than 60 days immediately following the date on page 1 of your I-20 (where the DSO has signed), or the date your current OPT EAD expires, whichever is sooner.

 Your packet will be sent to either the Phoenix or Dallas USCIS lockbox, based on where you currently live.
 You can determine which lockbox to use and find the proper mailing addresses here.